CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * An example is a list of species source values and a corresponding list of target values.
 * Helper functions using lookup tables will always look for the source values in the column named "source_val".

 Example lookup table.
-Source values for species codes in the sourceSp column are matched to their target values in the targetSp column.
+Source values for species codes in the source_val column are matched to their target values in the targetSp column.

 |source_val|targetSp|
 |:---------|:-------|